Flying with Children

 - Where Can I Find More Information?

-A CRS must be installed in a forward-facing aircraft seat, in accordance with manufacturer's instructions.
-This includes placing the CRS in the appropriate forward- or aft-facing direction as indicated on the label for the size of the child.
+A CRS must be installed in a aircraft seat, according to manufacturer's instructions.
+This includes placing the CRS in the appropriate forward- or aft-facing direction as indicated on the device label for the size of the child.

 - Make sure your CRS or device is approved for use on airplanes.